elimbaum/eecs-senior-project/notes.md

 next-executing tail (NET) algorithm: find optimization candidates such as tight loops.
 NET works by identifying BACK branches, which are usually loops (cool!).
 If that code can be optimized (?) store PC in cache and substitute in optimized hardware.

 *There is an optimization to NET, and more discussion of it w.r.t.
 Dynamo, on the AVLSI wiki bib.*

+### NET

+watch for back branches to find loops/recursion => hot paths. different storage possibilities; either static code analysis & spanning tree or branch encoding. this is similar to coverage metic. take missed opportunity cost into account: sunk cost, kinda? if we've spent a long time trying to optimize this, ignore

+this only works on programs that do have a lot of hot paths and reuse. that's what i should be testing on.

 ### AVLSI Wiki